I refuse to ever become Rhonda Rifkin – the fake name for a real woman I know – who went a little nutso after a horrific divorce.

 This was amazingly therapeutic for me to envision my life happily unfolding.

 Basically, this 12 month schedule of recovery allowed me to both hold the vision and embrace the process.

 In my research I also found that mantras can help.
 One of my go-to mantras became: “Bitterness is not an option!”
 I repeated this whenever I felt my heart begin to harden.

 This mantra helped to motivate me to look for the silver lining benefits to my ex.
 Plus lessons to learn – and growth opportunities to help me evolve.

 I also include a few more healing mantras in my book Instant Calm.

-If you’re having a difficult time feeling happy and letting go of emotional pain, check out all the many relaxing and healing 2-minute sensory meditations in Instant Calm.
+If you’re having a difficult time healing from heartbreak, check out all the many relaxing and healing 2-minute sensory meditations in Instant Calm.